bokgyeong/meanCOMP/README.md

 ### Simulate data
 `/szicomp/data.R`
 - Generate data from the spatial mean-COMP regression model
-- All components are saved in file `/szicomp/data/sim.RData`
+- All components are saved in the file `/szicomp/data/sim.RData`

 ### Fit the model and summarize the results
 `/szicomp/fitZICOMP.R`